hanze-hbo-ict/programmeren/readings/horseless_driverless.md

 ---
 title: From horseless to driverless
-subject: Een mogelijke toekomst met zelfrijdende auto's
+description: Een mogelijke toekomst met zelfrijdende auto's
+points: 5
 ---

 # From horseless to driverless